dan-varughese/dan-varughese/README.md

 I have a bachelor's degree in Network Engineering and Security with a concentration in Cisco technologies, and I am currently pursuing a master's degree in Cybersecurity & Privacy @ Georgia Tech with a concentration in cybersecurity policy.
-I am currently working @ AHEAD on Enterprise Network Delivery with a specialization in Wireless.
+I am currently working @ AHEAD on Enterprise Network Delivery with a specialization in wireless technologies.

 ## Skills